Geeksltd/Olive/docs/Microservices/Docker.md

 ## Running dockerized microservices

+First change the connection string of website project to `Database=YourDatabaseName;Server=sql.data;User Id=sa;Password=Pass@word;Persist Security Info=False;MultipleActiveResultSets=True`
+Which can be found in *appsettings.json* file.

-Go to the solution, select `Docker Compose` as start-up project.
+Then go to the solution, select `Docker Compose` as start-up project.
 Then press f5 and run the solution!